binkley/modern-java-practices/README.md

   versions for bundled plugins, so those versions are visible for update
 * Enable _HTML reports_ for local use; enable _XML reports_ for CI use in
   integrating with report tooling
+* To open the report for Jdeps, build locally and use the `<project root>/build/reports/jdeps/` (Gradle) path.
+  The path shown in a Docker build is relative to the interior of the container

 ### Automated dependency upgrade PRs